Copyright Resources

 Bands of America Participant Requirements

 All documentation must be submitted for Music for All/Bands of America to fulfill its legal and administrative obligations.
 Bands will not be permitted to participate until they have provided Music for All with their copyright report.
-This copyright report identifies what music you’re playing and requires you to submit the proper licensing of each song.
-Please remember that complete show titles, and medleys are NOT accepted.
-Each song needs to be reported individually.
+This copyright report identifies all music being played and requires participating directors to submit the proper licensing for each composition.
+Please remember that each song needs to be reported individually, including each song within a medley.
+[Example: If you are performing a medley titled “Happy Fourth of July!”, for which your arranger properly obtained the necessary custom arrangement licensing, in the copyright report, you would not enter “Happy Fourth of July!”.
+You would need to enter the titles of the individual songs within the medley (“God Bless America”, “This Land Is Your Land”, and “Proud To Be an American”, etc.)]

 Help!
 I can’t find the question I am looking for.
 Who can I contact at Music for All to get the answers I need?